 Recent images of Tahlequah, the whale who carried her dead baby for over 17 days on a tour of grief through the Salish Sea, has touched the hearts of people all over the world.
-The Southern Resident orca whales, including Tahlaquah's family, are unique in the world and a critically endangered species hovering on the edge of extinction.
-Only 75 whales are left.
+The southern resident orca whales, including Tahlaquah's family, are unique in the world and a critically endangered species hovering on the edge of extinction.
+Only 74 whales are left.
 There have been no successful live births in over three years.

 The orca whales are starving.
-With fewer salmon, polluted waters and constant vessel traffic, they are struggling to feed themselves.
-We support the petition to designate a Whale Protection Zone and marine sanctuary, initially proposed by the National Oceanic and Atmospheric Administration in 2011, and the current petition submitted to the NOAA in 2016.
+With a decimated salmon population, polluted waters and constant vessel traffic, they are struggling to feed themselves.
+We support the petition to designate a Whale Protection Zone and marine sanctuary, initially proposed by the National Oceanic and Atmospheric Administration in 2009, and the current petition submitted to the NOAA in 2016.
 The proposed WPZ is in Haro Strait off the west side of San Juan Island, a known rich feeding ground for the endangered whales.

 The whale watching industry in and around the San Juan Islands has increased to 67 companies, with an active fleet of 103 boats that follow the endangered orca from dawn till dusk, seven days a week.
-Tahlequah was surrounded by boats when she gave birth, and was pursued constantly as she grieved the loss of yet another baby.
+When chinook salmon counts are low, the presence of motorized boats increases the orcas' need for food while decreasing their ability to forage, leading to consumption of their own toxin-laden blubber as they starve to death.

 J50 (Scarlett) has not been sighted for a week and local researchers believe she has died.
 Scarlett spent the last weeks of her life being pursued by NOAA research boats, having darts loaded with antibiotics shot into her, and faced a live capture plan that surely would have severely traumatized her J-pod family.
 NOAA now plans to shoot darts into the southern-residents to track their night time behavior.
 These whales need a sanctuary so they can have some peace from constant human harassment!